filimo/ReaderTranslator/README.md

 ### Download .dmg from [here](https://github.com/filimo/ReaderTranslator/releases)

 **1.6.4** Features for `https://developer.apple.com/videos/**`
- - Select speaking text in Apple videos transcripts.
+ - Highlight the speaking text in Apple videos transcripts
- - Go to a previous sentence by left arrow button.
+ - Go to a previous sentence by left arrow button
  - Send selected text in transcripts to ReaderTranslator by pressing "t"
  - Play/pause apple videos by pressing "p"